TobKed/message_server/README.md

 '-c', '--confirm', help='confirm password for new created user
                          or confirm new password for existing user or confirm new login
-                         or confirm login for deleted user
+                         or confirm login for deleted user'
 ```

 #### Usage examples